Write Python. Hit run.

 One link.
 Thirty students.
 Zero setup.

 Stop spending the first lesson installing Python.
-Hand out a pythonrunner link and the class is coding within sixty seconds.
+Hand out a pythonrunner link and the class is coding within seconds.
 On laptops, tablets, phones or any other device with a browser.

-— a CS teacher at Rotterdam University of Applied Sciences
+ReiMF, CS teacher at Hogeschool Rotterdam

 Open the editor.
 Start typing.